TAI CHI 1

 Read time 4 minutes

-T’ai Chi is the Difference Between Life and Death
+Tai Chi is the Difference Between Life and Death

-The concept of ‘life force’ is found in most ancient cultures of the world.
-It is particularly evident in Chinese, Japanese and Korean culture, where the world is perceived not purely in terms of physical matter, but also in terms of invisible energy.
-In India it is called prana; in China chi; and in Japan ki.
+In India it is called prana; in China chi; and Japan ki.
 In some Native American tribes, it is called the Great Spirit.
 For all these cultures and others as well, the idea of a life force is central to their forms of medicine and healing.
 For example, acupuncture is based on balancing and enhancing chi to bring the body into a state of health.
 At its highest level, acupuncture involves injecting chi at just the right time and place and in the right amount to reinstate its natural flow in the patient.
 Energy can be increased in a human being.
-Consequently, the development of chi can make an ill person robust or a weak person vibrant; it can enhance one’s mental capacity, too.
+Consequently, the development of chi can make an ill person robust.
+It helps a weak person in vibrancy; it can enhance one’s mental capacity, too.

 Chi embodies antithetical qualities: it can be used for healing, or it can be used for breaking stones.
-T’ai Chi and other forms of Taoist martial and healing arts, help you develop subtle chi energy.
-In the T’ai Chi form, the mind initiates the flow of chi, which, in turn, initiates each movement.
+Tai Chi and other forms of Taoist martial and healing arts, help you develop subtle chi energy.
+In the Tai Chi form, the mind initiates the flow of chi, which, in turn, initiates each movement.
 However, each movement intensifies the chi.
 Thus, there is a synergistic effect that greatly escalates the flow of chi over time.

 Many of us become slightly nervous when we encounter someone who seems to possess more talent than we do, but in the end, it’s the energy that prevails.
 Talent is the raw material of progress, but I doubt if it makes life any richer in the absence of energy.
-Those who have won fame and fortune through talent are those who devote every ounce of energy they could summon to putting it into operation.
-My formula is: energy plus talent and you are king; energy and no talent and you are a prince; talent and no energy and you are a pauper.
+Those who have won fame and fortune through talent are those who devote every ounce of energy they can summon to putting it into operation.

-Praise for T’AI CHI
+Praise for Tai Chi:

-“Most of our inner energy remains unused and goes waste.
-We don’t know how to channelize this inner energy for maximum gain.
-T’ai Chi teaches you to work on that reservoir of inner energy ..From a fledgling student of T’ai Chi to an expert, to a messenger, Sensei Desai has arrived.” – Asian Age
+“Most of our inner energy remains unused and goes to waste.
+We don’t know how to channel this inner energy for the greatest gain.
+Tai Chi teaches you to work on that reservoir of inner energy.
+From a fledgling student of Tai Chi to an expert, to a messenger, Sensei Desai has arrived.” – Asian Age

 “Sensei Desai’s T’ai Chi movements are more potent than pretty.” – Time Out, Mumbai